PoseLib/PoseLib/README.md

 ```
 Note that in [robust.h](PoseLib/robust.h) this is only used for the post-RANSAC refinement.

+In [bundle.h](PoseLib/robust/bundle.h) we provide non-linear refinement for different problems.
+Mainly minimizing reprojection error and Sampson error as these performed best in our internal evaluations.
+These are used in the LO-RANSAC to perform non-linear refitting.
+Most estimators directly minimize the MSAC score (using `loss_type = TRUNCATED` and `loss_scale = threshold`) over all input correspondences.
+In practice we found that this works quite well and avoids recursive LO where inliers are added in steps.

 ## Camera models
 PoseLib use [COLMAP](https://colmap.github.io/cameras.html)-compatible camera models.
 These are defined in [colmap_models.h](PoseLib/robust/colmap_models.h).
 Currently we only support
 * SIMPLE_PINHOLE